 Research angle.
-Our research group is an interdisciplinary team focusing on the synthesis and fundamental understanding of new-class of quantum materials for applications in information science and electronics.
-We aim to synthesize high-quality quantum materials in bulk crystal or 2D monolayer form using cutting-edge growth techniques such as Bridgman growth, chemical vapor transport, molecular beam epitaxy (MBE), chemical vapor deposition (CVD), and pulsed laser deposition (PLD).
-Examples to these quantum materials include excitonic semiconductors, Skyrmionic materials, 2D magnets, Weyl fermions, and superconductors.
-We use cutting edge characterization techniques to understand these new materials and find ways to transition them to meaningful applications.
+Our research group is an interdisciplinary team focusing on the manufacturing, synthesis, and fundamental understanding of new-class of quantum materials for applications in information science and electronics.
+We aim to synthesize high-quality wafer-scale quantum materials in bulk crystal or 2D monolayer form using cutting-edge growth techniques such as Bridgman growth, chemical vapor transport, molecular beam epitaxy (MBE), chemical vapor deposition (CVD), and pulsed laser deposition (PLD).
+These quantum materials include excitonic semiconductors, atomically thin semiconductors, Skyrmionic materials, 2D magnets, Weyl fermions, and superconductors.
+We use cutting-edge characterization techniques to understand these new materials and find ways to transition them to meaningful applications.

 All our group members come from diverse backgrounds and departments such as Materials Science & Engineering, Physics, Chemistry, Chemical Engineering, and Electrical Engineering.
 We work in a safe, inclusive, and creative environment, and we love what we do!!
 Many government agencies recognize our creativity, dedication, and love and actively support our research.